mtlynch/mtlynch.io/_posts/2017-11-14-how-to-hire-a-cartoonist-for-your-blog.md

 {% assign fig_caption = "'Appeal to Ignorance,' from [*An Illustrated Book of Bad Arguments*](http://amzn.to/2jy2vND)" | markdownify | remove: "<p>" | remove: "</p>" %}

-{% include image.html file="boba-appeal-to-ignorance.png" alt="Appeal to Ignorance image" max_width="400px" fig_caption=fig_caption %}
+{% include image.html file="boba-appeal-to-ignorance.png" alt="Appeal to Ignorance image" max_width="400px" img_link=true fig_caption=fig_caption %}

 It also had the problem of the bear looking too pitiful.

-## Christine's submission
+### Christine's submission

 {% assign fig_caption = "Cartoon submission from [Christine Elefsiniotis](https://www.facebook.com/christinaillustration/)" | markdownify | remove: "<p>" | remove: "</p>" %}

 {% include image.html file="sample-christine.jpg" max_width="500px" alt="Sample submission from Chrstine" img_link=true fig_caption=fig_caption %}

 Christine's was the most elaborate.
 There's so much detail, so we learn a lot about the two characters and their pre-existing relationship in this one image.
-It felt a bit like a New Yorker cartoon, which was maybe a bit more mature than I had in mind.
+It felt a bit like a *New Yorker* cartoon, which was maybe a bit more mature than I had in mind.
 It had the same issue as Manel's in that I kind of felt bad for the frog carrying the couch.

-## Winner: Loraine's submission
+### Winner: Loraine's submission

 {% assign fig_caption = "Cartoon submission from [Loraine Yow](https://www.linkedin.com/in/lolo-ology/)" | markdownify | remove: "<p>" | remove: "</p>" %}